 Orchestra's Spring Benefit Concert.

-Beth was recently awarded both the Graduate Dean's Award and a music department fellowship from the University of North Carolina at Greensboro and eagerly anticipates beginning her Master of Music Performance Degree this coming fall.
+Beth was recently awarded both the Graduate Dean's Award and a music department fellowship from the University of North Carolina at Greensboro and is currently studying for her Master of Music Performance Degree as a student of Dr. Robert Wells.